 Some put her literary legacy at eighty novels, others at seventy, in addition to several plays and countless shorter works, including: essays, journalistic pieces, and a multi-volume autobiography.
 It would be nearly impossible for any contemporary writer to emulate such prolific output, but she remains a model for creating a full palette of love, productivity, and family.

-Despite protestations to the contrary, George Sand found the discipline to produce an immense body of work while giving meaning to the phrase “living large.”
-Too bad she didn’t leave explicit instructions on how exactly she accomplished what she did; until her surprisingly mellow older age, which will be described in later chapters, she was more adept at self-flagellation than self-congratulation.
+Despite her own protestations to the contrary, George Sand found the discipline to produce an immense body of work while giving meaning to the phrase “living large.”
+Too bad she didn’t leave explicit instructions on how exactly she accomplished what she did; until her surprisingly mellow older age, she was more adept at self-flagellation than self-congratulation.

 George Sand made a habit of pleading pity for her “literary agonies.”
 Despite her complaints, the word “prolific” is woefully inadequate to describe her output.
 Aside from her published books and staged plays, she also wielded a journalistic pen to give voice to her concerns for women’s rights and social justice.
 She started her own newspaper right around the time of the revolution of 1848 to disseminate her progressive and socialist views.

 You might also like: George Sand on the Agony and Ecstasy of the Writing Life

 You can be sure that the Masterpiece Theatre version of Sand’s life focused more on her adventures in the bedroom than at her desk.
 Her most notable love interest was legendary composer Frederic Chopin, and her most controversial, with the glamorous actress Marie Dorval.